Super Typhoon Mawar passing over Guam as Category 4 storm with strong winds, rain

-HAGATNA, Guam (AP) — Super Typhoon Mawar barreled into Guam as a powerful Category 4 storm Wednesday, pummeling the U.S. Pacific territory with high winds, heavy rains and a dangerous storm surge that swamped low-lying areas as residents hunkered down in homes and shelters.
+HAGATNA, Guam (AP) — Typhoon Mawar inched over Guam as a powerful Category 4 storm on Thursday, relentlessly lashing the U.S. Pacific island territory with heavy rain, powerful winds, and a dangerous storm surge and knocking out power to many communities where frightened residents hunkered down for the night in homes and shelters.

+The storm was moving northwest at 8 mph (13 kph) late Wednesday with a slight increase in speed expected over the next day.
+It has been a slow-moving typhoon compared to others in the region that have moved upwards of 10 to 15 mph (16 to 25 kph), NWS Guam warning coordination meteorologist Landon Aydlett said.

+Long-range forecasts place Mawar deep in the Philippine Sea, curving northward but staying northeast of the Philippines, Landon Aydlett said.
+It is possible that the storm could regain super typhoon status, with maximum sustained winds of 150 mph (241 kph) or greater, he said.

-Meteorologists suspect the storm clipped the far northern part of the island, but otherwise it was in the channel between Guam and its neighbor to the north, Rota, warning coordination meteorologist Landon Aydlett said by telephone.
-Peak winds at the weather service office in Guam reached 105 mph (169 kph), but it later lost its wind sensors, he said.
-The building was vibrating, with a “constant, low rumbling,” and doors and windows were shaking, he said.
+The storm clipped the far northern part of Guam, but otherwise it was in the channel between the island and its neighbor to the north, Rota, Landon Aydlett said.
+Peak winds at the weather service office in Guam reached 105 mph (169 kph), but the office later lost its wind sensors, he said.
+The building was vibrating with a “constant, low rumbling,” and its doors and windows were shaking, he said.

 “We have the peak conditions going on for a couple more hours.
-I think thrashing is the word I would use,” Aydlett said.
+I think thrashing is the word I would use,” he said by phone.
 “There are trees everywhere at this point.
 Daylight tomorrow is really going to be a shock to a lot of people.”

-Lightning had become an increasing threat as conditions continued to deteriorate into the evening, the weather service reported.
-And an extreme wind warning and flash flood warning were in effect for northern Guam.
+Lightning became an increasing threat as conditions deteriorated as night wore on, the weather service reported.
+A flash flood warning was in effect Thursday morning.

+In Tumon, on the island’s northeastern shore, powerful winds tore a granite countertop from a hotel’s outdoor bar and tossed it four feet in the air.
+Guests scrambled to stack chairs against hotel doors being blown in from the gusts as windows buckled and creaked.

-The storm’s center hit Guam around 9 p.m.
-Wednesday, which is Wednesday morning in the continental United States.
+The storm’s center hit Guam at around 9 p.m. local time Wednesday, which was Wednesday morning in the continental United States.
 Guam lies west of the International Date Line and is ahead of the U.S. mainland and Hawaii, which is 3,800 miles (6,115 kilometers) to the east.
 Manila, the Philippine capital, is 1,600 miles (1,575 kilometers) to the west.

 Rota, an island in the U.S. Commonwealth of the Northern Mariana Islands, was also under a typhoon warning.
 Tinian and Saipan, in the Northern Marianas, were under tropical storm warnings.
-Some people in those areas are still in temporary shelters or tents after Category 5 Super Typhoon Yutu in 2018.
+Some people in those areas have been living in temporary shelters or tents since Category 5 Super Typhoon Yutu in 2018.

-Mawar, a Malaysian word that means “rose,” is forecast to continue moving north-northwest and may threaten Taiwan next week.

-The weather service warned of an extremely dangerous and life-threatening situation on Guam and said people should take cover and remain in shelter for the next few hours.
+The weather service warned of an extremely dangerous and life-threatening situation in Guam and said people should take cover and remain in shelter for the next few hours.

 “This is going to be kind of a long night.
 It’s going to be scary because there’s no electricity unless you have a generator,” Brandon Aydlett — a science and operations officer for the weather service, and Landon Aydlett’s twin brother — said in a Facebook Live broadcast.
 “Reassure your children.
 It’s going to be a little bit scary as we go later into the night.
 You can hear the sounds: The winds are howling, things are breaking.
 Just be together, talk to each other and things will slow down toward midnight and continuing into Thursday morning.”